 Method of assessment

-Ability to describe how group membership affects self-perception, the perception of others, and the ways individuals behave
+8.1 Describe how group membership affects self-perception, the perception of others, and the ways individuals behave

-Ability to provide evidence from empirical tests of the theories and models discussed
+8.4 Provide evidence from empirical tests of the theories and models discussed

-Ability to link theory and research in the social psychology of group processes to current issues in society
+8.5 Link theory and research in the social psychology of group processes to current issues in society